mozilla/data-docs/src/concepts/pipeline/schemas.md

 For example, a field that validates both boolean and integer types may be altered to assume a boolean type.

 The main entry-point is a script that merges and generates `*.schema.json` under the `schemas` directory, then translates these to `*.bq`.
-It commits the schema to the `generated-schemas` branch, with a change-log referencing commits in the `master` branch.
+It commits the schema to the `generated-schemas` branch, with a change-log referencing commits in the `main` branch.

 ## Data Ingestion